Mark Larson - oil painter and printmaker

 Due to his love of nature, and being an avid sportsman, his early watercolor paintings of wildlife developed an eager audience.
 After serving in the Air Force for four years in Alaska (and selling work at gallery shows while there), he went back to school at Portland State University where he finished his bachelors degree in painting, drawing, and print making.
 Once there, he was challenged to explore his inner landscape and develop his true voice.
 Or, as Marc Chagall once said, "Great art picks up where nature ends."
 Inspired by his travels to Italy beginning in 1999 with his wife Andree, an art historian, Mark underwent a personal and artistic renaissance, literally overnight.
 Images of nature were suddenly transformed by the juxtaposition of classical architecture, symbol, and metaphor.
 As a result, Mark’s work has developed a wide following from art lovers around the globe.

-Described as a "surreal genius" by The Columbian newspaper, Mark has evolved into one of America's leading contemporary realist painters, having shown his work nationally and internationally in solo and group shows and exhibitions such as the Florence Biennale in Florence, Italy, the JayKay Gallery International Landscape & Dreamscape exhibition in Carouge, Switzerland, and the Art Essential Contemporary Art Exhibition in Calgary, Canada, where he won multiple best of show awards.
+Described as a "surreal genius" by The Columbian newspaper, Mark has evolved into one of America's leading contemporary painters, having shown his work nationally and internationally in solo and group shows and exhibitions such as the Cianciano International Art Award exhibition at the Cianciano Art Museum in Cianciano, Italy, the Florence Biennale in Florence, Italy, the JayKay Gallery International Landscape & Dreamscape exhibition in Carouge, Switzerland, and the Art Essential Contemporary Art Exhibition in Calgary, Canada, where he won multiple best of show awards.
 His paintings are collected on several continents and are in numerous private and public collections such as Princess Cruise Lines, Leigh Yawkey Woodson Art Museum, and many others.
 Mark's paintings have recently been included in a book titled Best of America - Oil Painting, volume II, by Kennedy Publishing.